 Nanomaterials and Nanoscience

-Nanomaterials are not simply another step in the miniaturization of materials.
+Nanomaterials are not simply another step in the miniaturization of materials or particles.
 They often require very different production approaches.
-There are several processes to create nanomaterials, classified as ‘top-down’ and ‘bottom-up’.
-Although many nanomaterials are currently at the laboratory stage of manufacture, a few of them are being commercialized.
+There are several processes to create various sizes of nanomaterials, classified as ‘top-down’ and ‘bottom-up’.
+Although large numbers of nanomaterials are currently at the laboratory stage of manufacture, many of them already are being commercialized.

 Nanoscale in One Dimension